xnhil/em-dosbox/README.md

 pointers is used instead of the switch statements.
 The `--enable-funarray` configure option controls this and defaults to yes.
-* The same origin policy prevents access to data files when running via a file:// URL in Chrome.
+* The same origin policy prevents access to data files when running via a file:// URL in some browsers.
 Use a web server such as `python -m SimpleHTTPServer` instead.
 * In Firefox, ensure that [dom.max\_script\_run\_time](http://kb.mozillazine.org/Dom.max_script_run_time)
  is set to a reasonable value that will allow you to regain control in case of